HUSTWillHe/MyDotFiles/README.md

 # My Dot Files
 ## Purpose
-To back my dot files to simply PC switching
+To back my dot files to simply PC switching.
+When use pushToHome.sh, it will install oh-my-zsh ans spf13-vim automatically.

 ## Main Lists
 - .vimrc